castle-engine/castle-engine/tools/castle-editor/README.md

       - EnableParentDragging should not be published (and should be read-only?)
-      - we need a way to adjust various images of tcastlebutton See /home/michalis/common/TODO/castle-engine/editor/castleimages_components.inc
+      - we need a way to adjust various images of tcastlebutton See /home/michalis/common/TODO/castle-engine/editor/castleimages_components.inc Also special descendant for 3x3 images, with corners property (or maybe it should always have 3x3 information?)

     * castle-data:/ finish
       - support castlefindfiles.pas too